How to Get a Tattoo License in USA

 Here is an example Bloodborne Pathogens Certificate for tattoo artists from our site:

-Bloodborne Pathogen Certificate for Tattoo Artists
+Bloodborne Pathogen Certificate for Tattoo Artist Thumbnail

 The training will cover subjects such as bloodborne pathogen terminology, modes of transmission, exposure control plans, universal precautions, hepatitis B immunizations, engineering and work practice controls, the anatomy of the skin, infection controls in a body art studio or clinic, and other material crucial to the tattoo artist’s and clients safety.